The Italian Language

 The Art of Listening – The Italian Language

 When someone would speak to me in Italian, I would try and focus on each and every word – trying to absorb it all.
 What I have discovered is to listen – openly, and when I catch a word I know, put it into context.
 It is providing a more positive and productive experience in my language learning.

-When I listen to an Italian conversation, I am realizing that I hear common, familiar words.
+When I listen to an Italian conversation, I realize that I hear common, familiar words.
 I try and make a list of these words and research them later.
 This could be even from watching an Italian movie on television.

 Mi.o – Modern Italian Network

 One of my favorite things is a group called Mi.o.
 Gary and I just love this group of people all sharing the love of all things Italian.
 The group administrators, Gina and Matteo are amazing.
 What is even better – other than it’s free to join – now they have made available classes online!
 Every Saturday, I take a one-hour class with a fantastic teacher, Laura.
 The classes are reasonably priced and you can try them for free before signing up.
 Here is a link for you to learn more, and perhaps join (even if you don’t do the language classes) for free, Mi.o

 The Italian Language: Other Ideas/Suggestions

 There are so many great YouTube videos out there for free.
 Find one that works for you and that you can relate to.
 Watch as many as you can and then move on to another one.
 Here are some of my favorites:

 - Vaporetto Italiano

 There are so many language apps for phones – it’s difficult to find just one.
 I really enjoy these two “games” for learning: